pioneer-dsl-2018/what-is-a-DSL/context-free.md

 ## How did you learn how to program in this language?

-## What is the underlying _computational model_ for this programming language?
-_We don't yet have a great definition of the term "computational model".
-For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._
+## Describe what happens when a ContextFree program runs
+_Specifically, how does the computer interpret the rules in a program, in order to turn those rules into a picture?_

 ## What do you think is interesting about the ContextFree program you wrote?